SoftVarE-Group/feature-model-benchmark/README.md

 	4. Press Enter
 	5. Resulting feature models are shown
  2. Search for multiple categories looking for an intersection of sets of feature models (comma as logical AND)
-	1. Enter at least two categories and separate them by comma
+	1. Enter at least two categories and separate them by comma or ampersand
 	2. Press Enter
-	3. Enter the search value, separating the search values by comma
+	3. Enter the search value, separating the search values by comma or ampersand
 	4. Press Enter
 	5. Resulting feature models fulfilling all criteria are shown
  3. Search for multiple categories looking for a union of sets of feature models (semicolon as logical OR)
- 	1. Enter at least two categories and separate them by semicolon
+ 	1. Enter at least two categories and separate them by semicolon or pipe
 	2. Press Enter
-	3. Enter the search value, separating the search values by semicolon
+	3. Enter the search value, separating the search values by semicolon or pipe
 	4. Press Enter
 	5. Resulting feature models fulfilling at least one of the criteria are shown